 Publication of the initiative on the NWO website is a mandatory condition for submitting a programme design to NWO Domain AES but is not taken into account in the assessment by the referees or committee (Phases 2 and 3).
-If the initiative has not been registered, the programme design will not be considered.
+If the initiative has not been registered, the programme design (Phase 2) will not be considered.

 The Perspectief instrument is focused specifically on the development of new technologies and the potential for new forms of collaboration.
 NWO Domain AES is keen that research themes should be developed in openness and dialogue, preferably with the involvement of new partners.
 To be eligible to submit a programme design, you must therefore publish your programme initiative in advance on the AES website.
-By publishing Perspectief initiatives, NWO Domain AES aims to facilitate or increase the accessibility of Perspectief programmes for new research groups and to promote the pooling of resources.
-This also gives NWO Domain AES an insight into the diversity of research themes and the expected volume of applications before the actual submission of programme designs, and enables it to be proactive as the procedure continues.
+By publishing Perspectief initiatives, NWO Domain AES aims to facilitate or increase the accessibility of Perspectief programmes for new research groups and to promote the pooling of resources, e.g. by combining initiatives.

-A matchmaking meeting is optional, but it is recommended that such a meeting be organised in cooperation or coordination with one or more Top Consortia for Knowledge and Innovation (TKIs).
-Ideally, the limits of the theme and the possible content and architecture of the programme will be discussed, and the relevant research community and other stakeholders will be invited to attend or identified during the meeting.
+A matchmaking meeting is optional, but it is recommended that such a meeting be organised in cooperation or coordination with the contact person of the KIA.
+Ideally, the limits of the theme and the possible content and architecture of the programme will be discussed during this meeting, and the relevant research community and other stakeholders will be invited to attend this meeting or will be identified during the meeting.

 Register your programme initiative as soon as possible.
 Any matchmaking meetings or workshops can be announced at the same time.
-NWO Domain AES recommends that you organise this meeting as soon as possible, but in any case before 15 November 2019, so that it can still generate input for the programme design to be submitted.
+NWO Domain AES recommends that you organise this meeting as soon as possible, so that it can still generate input for the programme design to be submitted.